katiestar99/ansible/docs/docsite/rst/galaxy/dev_guide.rst

 Creating collections for Galaxy
 ===============================

-Collections are a distribution format for Ansible content.
+Collections are a distribution format for Assible content.
 You can use collections to package and distribute playbooks, roles, modules, and plugins.
-You can publish and use collections through `Ansible Galaxy <https://galaxy.ansible.com>`_.
+You can publish and use collections through `Assible Galaxy <https://galaxy.assible.com>`_.

 See :ref:`developing_collections` for details on how to create collections.